Three-chromatic geometric hypergraphs: Tools

-\begin{lemma} Let $C$ be a convex body and assume that $J$ is a connected part of $\partial C$ such that $|g(J)|<\pi$.
+\begin{lemma} Let $C$ be a convex body and assume that $J$ is a closed connected part of $\partial C$ such that $|g(J)|<\pi$.
 Then there are no two translates of $J$ that intersect in more than one point. \end{lemma}

 \begin{proof} Suppose $J$ has two translates $J_1$ and $J_2$ such that they intersect in two points, $p$ and $q$.
-Now both $J_1$ and $J_2$ has a tangent that is parallel to the segment $pq$.
+Now both $J_1$ and $J_2$ have a tangent that is parallel to the segment $pq$, but since they lie on different sides of the $pq$ line, they have opposite outer normal vectors.
 (See Figure \ref{fig:gauss_tan} right.)
-This shows that $J$ has two different tangents parallel to $pq$ and therefore $g(J)\ge \pi$. \end{proof}
+This shows that $J$ has two different tangents parallel to $pq$ and therefore $|g(J)|\ge \pi$. \end{proof}

 \begin{lemma} For a convex body $C$, which is not a parallelogram, and an injective parametrization $\gamma$ of $\partial C$, we can pick $0\le t_1<t_2<t_3\le 1$ such that $|g(\gamma_{[t_1,t_2]})|,|g(\gamma_{[t_2,t_3]})|$ and $|g(\gamma_{[t_3,t_1]})|$ are each strictly smaller than $\pi$. \end{lemma}